Up to 60% off sofas & mattresses — limited‑time deals.

 Casters improve day-to-day flexibility Casters may not suit every floor setup

-Deep inside depth supports lounging Upright sit often needs a lumbar pillow
+Deep inside depth supports lounging Upright sitting usually wants a lumbar pillow

-Good for multipurpose rooms Value depends heavily on final configuration
+Helpful in multipurpose rooms Value depends on the final configuration

 CR Laine Sofa Theodore